justjnr/G52SWM/README.md

 - Added ability to change difficulty of game

 - Added permanent high scores
+- High scores only show top 5 in file

 - Added ability to return to main menu from settings, highscore & game